 Tanzania is the embodiment of safari destinations, giving you views of lounging lions, long parades of elephants, and the secluded luxury of a wilderness resort.
 But beyond the safari adventures, Tanzania emanates majesty, from the peak of Mount Kilimanjaro to the endless grasslands of the Serengeti, the pristine white sands of Zanzibar’s beaches to the crystal-clear waters of Pemba Island.

 Each destination can give you a different view of Tanzania’s natural charm by giving you a different perspective of the wildlife and wilderness.
-Tehsin also recommends extending any visit with a beach visit to Zanzibar.
-“A slow-paced trip allows you to relax along the way.”
+Tehsin also recommends extending any trip with a relaxing beach visit to Zanzibar.

 Kenya conjures images of endless savannas speckled with massive herds of wildlife, where the landscape - from the snowcapped equatorial mountains or the soulful drama of the Great Rift Valley - promises adventure.
 The epic scenery stirs a longing for a deeper connection to the diversity of the land, abundant wildlife, and distinct cultures.

-The true majesty of Kenya stems from its surprising variety, which makes it much easier to travel, explore, and discover as a senior in a safe way.
+The true majesty of Kenya stems from its variety, which makes it much easier to travel, explore, and discover as a senior safely.
 “Some travelers prefer not to stay in Nairobi at all,” Michelle says.
 “But at least one night upon arrival is important to either rest and acclimatize to the time-zone change or to visit some of Nairobi’s key places of interest.
-Kenya is also in East Africa, which is easily combined with Zanzibar for the ‘beach-and-bush’ combo’.”
-A Kenya travel specialist can make sure your time in the country is all about your preferred experiences.
+Kenya is also in East Africa, which is easily combined with Zanzibar for the ‘beach-and-bush’ combo.”
+A Kenya travel specialist can ensure your time in the country is all about your preferred experiences.

 Planning ahead will ensure you have a perfect trip.
-With travel insurance, you can plan for any unforeseen challenges.
-Mahmoud also suggests you “carry your prescriptions with you and any medicine you are on, as it may be a bit difficult to find your medicine in Egypt.
-So taking your medicine with you will make things much easier for you.”
+Mahmoud also suggests you carry your prescriptions and any other medications, as it may be difficult to find your medicine in Egypt.
+Otherwise, you will travel in safe hands.

-Marcus, a Morocco travel specialist, says, “Providing 24/7 ground support and lots of pre-trip information is part of being a good travel specialist.
-For instance, most of my clients take me up on my offer for a long conference call 14 days before departure to go over almost every detail of the trip.
+“Providing 24/7 ground support and lots of pre-trip information is part of being a good travel specialist,” says Marcus, a Morocco travel specialist.
+“Most of my clients take me up on my offer for a long conference call 14 days before departure to go over almost every detail of the trip.
 This brings up many questions and allows me to share tons of info I could never send in an email or fact sheet.”

-You should always take your trip at your pace to better appreciate the dynamic culture and remarkable scenery of Morocco, whether sipping tea in a rooftop cafe overlooking Djemaa El Fna Square or watching the tanners in Fez.
-By traveling at your pace you have a better connection to your surroundings and can ensure you stay hydrated.
-You can also understand your comfort level, from a dietary perspective to riding a camel.
+You should always take your trip at your pace to better appreciate the dynamic culture and remarkable scenery of Morocco, whether sipping tea in a rooftop cafe overlooking Djemaa El Fna Square or watching the tanners in Fes.
+By traveling at your pace, you have a better connection to your surroundings and can ensure you stay hydrated.
+You can also understand your comfort level, from dietary concerns to riding a camel.

 Peru radiates history, culture, and adventure.
 From the banks of the Amazon River to the ruins of Machu Picchu, the high-altitude waters of Lake Titicaca to the mysteries of the lowland Nazca lines, discovering Peru is like uncovering a tapestry of ancient wonder and modern vibrancy.
 Nature and culture create endless opportunities across the country, especially for seniors during the dry season from May to September.

-Ecuador will definitely delight you, but may also surprise you, especially when learning that its capital, Quito, has an altitude of 9,350 feet above sea level, making it the second-highest capital city in the world.
+Ecuador will delight and surprise you, especially when learning that its capital, Quito, has an altitude of 9,350 feet above sea level.
 The country is also home to five UNESCO World Heritage sites, including the Galapagos Islands.
-Whether you plan to cruise around the untouched archipelago or explore the wider diversity from coastline to jungle riverbanks, preparing yourself for the variety of altitudes, landscapes, and activities is essential.
+Whether you plan to cruise around the untouched archipelago or explore the broader diversity from coastline to jungle riverbanks, preparing yourself for the variety of altitudes, landscapes, and activities is essential.